huiyic/huiyic.github.io/_posts/2023-03-28-internal-facing-vs-consumer-facing.md

 layout: post
 ---

-I’ve mostly been working on consumer facing products throughout almost 10 years of my PM journey, ranging from growth, monetisation to community engagement.
-Quite frankly, that’s where my expertise lies in too.
+I’ve mostly been working on consumer facing products throughout my PM journey, ranging from growth, monetisation to community engagement.

-However, post Carousell’s re-organisation, I’ve been working on the Post Orders journey, which looks at the customer journey when someone completes a purchase on Carousell.
+Post Carousell’s re-organisation, I’ve been working on the Post Orders journey, which looks at the customer journey when someone completes a purchase on Carousell.

 It’s still somewhat consumer facing, but some of my key metrics now revolve around solving for internal stakeholders.
 This includes: